 The following formulae depend on the choices of the Haar measures on $T$ and $H$ (also on $T'$ and $H'$).
-Here we equip $H$ or $T$ the Haar measure so that the exponential map preserve the measure in a neighborhood of 0 in $\fh(F)$ or $\ft(F)$.
-We make the similar choices for those on $T'$ and $H'$.
+Here we equip $H$ or $T$ with the Haar measure so that the exponential map preserve the measure in a neighborhood of 0 in $\fh(F)$ or $\ft(F)$.
+We make the similar choices for the Haar measures on $T'$ and $H'$.